raspberrypilearning/documenting-your-code/en/step_4.md

     print("hello world")
 ```

+--- task ---

-+ The first step is to add a *docstring* to the Card class which describes the class and what it is for.
+The first step is to add a *docstring* to the Card class which describes the class and what it is for.

 ```python
 class Card: